ray-project/ray/doc/source/cluster/ray-client.rst

 Client arguments
 ----------------

 Ray Client is used when the address passed into ``ray.init`` is prefixed with ``ray://``.
-Client mode currently accepts two arguments:
+Besides the address, Client mode currently accepts two other arguments:

-- ``namespace``: Sets the namespace for the session.
+- ``namespace`` (optional): Sets the namespace for the session.
-- ``runtime_env``: Sets the `runtime environment <../advanced.html?highlight=runtime environment#runtime-environments-experimental>`_ for the session, allowing you to dynamically specify environment variables, packages, local files, and more.
+- ``runtime_env`` (optional): Sets the `runtime environment <../advanced.html?highlight=runtime environment#runtime-environments-experimental>`_ for the session, allowing you to dynamically specify environment variables, packages, local files, and more.

 .. code-block:: python